-Unfortunately, we see a growing number of media organizations hit with ransomware attacks.
-Ransomware attacks are designed to crawl through an organization’s network and encrypt its connected computers.
+Unfortunately, we see a growing number of organizations and individuals hit with ransomware attacks designed to crawl through a network and encrypt its connected computers, rendering them useless.
 Those computers can only be unscrambled under one condition: pay the attackers a decryption fee.
 This is exactly what happened to a San Francisco Bay Area public radio station in 2017.
-While this is awful, it’s even more common for devices to be lost or stolen.
-This is why it’s wise to make a backup to an external hard drive, which can be used to roll back to a previous snapshot of our activity on our devices.
+Even more commonly, devices are simply lost or stolen.
+This is why it’s wise to make a backup to an external hard drive, which can be used to roll back to a previous snapshot of your activity on your devices.

 Windows users can back up and restore devices using File History, while Mac users can make backups with Time Machine.
-If you’d like to use your hard drive to back up only specific files, or archive sensitive data for long-term storage, you’ll want to encrypt it first!
+External hard drives can also be configured to encrypt only specific files or to archive sensitive data for long-term storage.
+(Check out our guide to learn how.)

 - Wirecutter: Pick whichever is cheapest and does the job.
-(Note: While a 2-4 terabyte drive will work great for most reporters, filmmakers will eat up hard drives with digital video, and will appreciate more space.)
+(Note: While a 2-4 terabyte drive will be plenty of space for most reporters, filmmakers will eat up hard drives with digital video, and will appreciate more space.)

 People have a bad habit of reusing passwords, and hackers know this.
-Every week, it seems like there’s a story about a large-scale breach of our passwords; this is why it’s so important not to re-use the same password.
+Every week, it seems like there’s a story about a large-scale password breach; this is why it’s so important not to re-use the same password.
 At the same time, using unique passwords on every account is impractical — unless you have a password manager.

 A password manager simplifies the process of generating and using dozens of strong, unique passwords through a dedicated password “vault,” which can only be unlocked with one password, using authorized devices.
-Password managers (e.g., 1Password, LastPass) will allow users to automatically fill out all of their passwords on their devices.
+Password managers (e.g., 1Password) will allow users to automatically fill out all of their passwords on their devices.

 Saving time, and securing accounts are both significant advantages for reporters with password management subscriptions.

-- 1Password subscriptions start at $36.00 annually.
-(Note: In some cases journalists can get access to some free services through the 1Password for Journalism program.)
+- 1Password gift cards (Note: In some cases journalists can get access to some free services through the 1Password for Journalism program.)

 Virtual private networks